Sequence Diagram

 Sequence diagrams show how processes interact with each other over time.
 They are essential for documenting API flows, system integrations, and protocol specifications.

-Section titled “What You Get”Mermaid Studio provides basic support for sequence diagrams:
+Section titled “IDE Support”Mermaid Studio provides comprehensive support for sequence diagrams:

 - Syntax highlighting for participants and messages